myself-Rishi-saha/SUDUKU/SUDUKU.md

 # SUDUKU
-//If there is a solution of suduku then the code cn print the solution
+//If there is a solution of suduku then the code can print the solution